Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Statistical Analysis of VR Data

-\section{Understanding Viewing Behaviors in VR}
+\subsection{Understanding Viewing Behaviors in VR}

-With the recorded data, we gather insights and investigate a number of questions about the behaviors of users when watching user-generated VR videos.
-Here we focus on analyzing one particular type of viewing behaviors - the scanpath - because it is the most relevant to the perceived quality of a 360{\degree} video by the corresponding user.
+With the recorded data, we gather insights and investigate a number of questions about user behaviors when watching VR videos in the wild.
+In this study, we specifically concentrate on analyzing one particular type of viewing behaviors---the scanpath---because it has a significant impact on the perceived quality of a 360{\degree} video by the corresponding user.